NCATS-Tangerine/ros/README.md

 ## Templates

-Templates allow the extension and specialization of existing library functions into new capabilities through composition.
+Templates allow extension of the language by specializing existing library functions into new capabilities through composition.
+Templates are defined in a template section separate from the workflow proper.
+They can also be defined in separate, reusable modules.

-It's possible to speicify a template that pre-populates arguments of an operation and to register that template as an operator.
-It can then be invoked by a workflow which includes it.

 ## Modules